Celia Hodent (Game UX Strategist, independent)

 The panel will explore how the current ethical challenges for game development connect with a possible future, through a set of questions and key points.

-The goal is to provide game developers with a comprehensive and concise roadmap of ethical questions that, as a result of debate and feedback, can be condensed into a concrete set of good practices to be considered at early stages of development.
+Attendees will receive a comprehensive and concise roadmap of ethical questions that, as a result of debate and feedback, can be condensed into a concrete set of good practices to be considered at early stages of development.

+This is for anyone interested in XR, ethics in game industry practices, neurotechnology, and digital rights.
 No prior knowledge is necessary, only interest in the topic and willingness to participate in a respectful and thoughtful way.